Nonparametric Regression for 3D Point Cloud Learning

-In nonparametric smoothing, the roughness penalty approach is widely used when smoothing noisy data \citep{Green:Silverman:94, Wood:03, lai2013bivariate}.
-Including a roughness penalty and choosing a proper tuning parameter can avoid overfitting problems and balances the bias and variance of the estimator of $m$.
-We formulate the roughness penalty approach as the following penalized least squares problem:
+In nonparametric smoothing, the roughness penalty approach is widely used when smoothing noisy data \citep{Green:Silverman:94, Wood:03, Lai:Wang:13}.
+Including a roughness penalty and choosing a proper tuning parameter can avoid overfitting problems and balance the bias and variance of the estimator of the function.
+To estimate the underlying function $m$ in (\ref{DEF:model}), we formulate the roughness penalty approach as the following penalized least squares problem: